bbrown430/plex-poster-set-helper/README.md

 ## Installation

+1. [Install Python](https://www.python.org/downloads/) (if not installed already)

-1. Extract all files into a folder (can delete the .gitignore)
+2. Extract all files into a folder

-2. Open a terminal in the folder
+3. Open a terminal in the folder

-3. Install the required dependencies using
+4. Install the required dependencies using

 ```bash
 pip install -r requirements.txt
 ```

-4. Rename `exampleconfig.json` to `config.json`, and populate with the proper information
+5. Rename `exampleconfig.json` to `config.json`, and populate with the proper information
    - "base_url"
         - the IP and port of your plex server. (e.g. "http://12.345.67.890:32400/"
    - "token"